Veridise/veridise-docs/vanguard/custom-detectors/solidity-dialect.md

 * `address` (string): the address of the precompiled contract.
 * `name` (string): the name of the precompiled contract.

+### Expression: Sha256

+Represents a call to the `sha256` builtin function.

+### Expression: Keccak256

+Represents a call to the `keccak256` builtin function.

+### Expression: Ripemd160

+Represents a call to the `ripemd160` builtin function.

+### Expression: HashOp

+Represents a call to any of Solidity's builtin hash functions, namely `sha256`, `keccak256` and `ripemd160`.

+This can be useful if you want to find places where some data has been hashed, without necessarily needing to know exactly which function was used.

 ### Arithmetic Expressions

 These expressions represent arithmetic operations, and they include: